 1. The Milan Cathedral – Duomo Di Milano

 If you want to visit the cathedral, take into consideration you’re going to need between one and two hours.
 The tickets start from around $25-$30 for a self guided audio tour, and they may go up to over $40 for skip-the-line access and the visiting of the Crypt.
 If time allows, you should go for the full tour.
-The striking Gothic design of the Duomo is worth the money and the effort.
-Besides, climbing to the top of the cathedral will grant you an excellent photo opportunity.
-If you don’t want to take the stairs to the top, you can pay a few dollars more to choose the elevator ride.
+The Duomo is one of the Milan must see things.
+It is fabulous.

 Even if you decide to skip the visit, you should still assign about 30 minutes for taking photos of the exterior of the cathedral.
 This impressive construction took about 600 years to complete, and it is a marvelous work of art.

 2. Galleria Vittorio Emanuele II

 As you stand in front of the Duomo di Milano, facing the building, the Galleria is on your left hand side.
 If you can’t spot it, just ask anyone around you for directions.

 Most probably you won’t be doing any shopping inside the gallery, as those luxury shops have crazy prices.
 Expect to spend a few good minutes inside, though, because the mosaics on the ground are amazing, as well as the arching glass and cast iron roof.